guspan-tanadi/larswander.combylwander/content/writing/centering-and-scaling.md

   </g>
 </svg>

-Fortunately, finding the bounding box when you know a shape's vertices is
+Finding the bounding box when you know some shapes' vertices is
 simple: the top-left corner is the smallest `x` and `y` coordinates among the vertices, and the bottom-right corner is the largest.
+You may need to account for objects' stroke-width, radius, and similar here too.

 ## Code

 I'm releasing this under the
 [Apache-2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
 It's
-available for copy-paste below, or [here](/js/center.js).
+available for copy-paste below, or [here](/js/transform.js).
 If you use or modify this, please give proper attribution :)

 > Note: to avoid external dependencies (and make it easy to copy-paste into
 > your project), this code represents 2D coordinates
 > as 2-element lists.
 You're welcome to translate this to use
 > [P5's Vectors](https://p5js.org/reference/#/p5.Vector) if you prefer.

 > Another note: the `transformFn` code returns a function.
 This is done to